 Substantially all of the Consumer Loans assigned to us are made to individuals with impaired or limited credit histories or higher debt-to-income ratios than are permitted by traditional lenders.
 Consumer Loans made to these individuals generally entail a higher risk of delinquency, default and repossession and higher losses than loans made to consumers with better credit.
 Since most of our revenue and cash flows from operations are generated from these Consumer Loans, our ability to accurately forecast Consumer Loan performance is critical to our business and financial results.
 At the time of assignment, we forecast future expected cash flows from the Consumer Loan.
 Based on these forecasts, which include estimates for wholesale vehicle prices in the event of vehicle repossession and sale, we make an advance or one-time purchase payment to the related Dealer at a level designed to maximize economic profit, a non-GAAP financial measure.
 We continue to forecast the expected collection rate of each Consumer Loan subsequent to assignment.
 These forecasts also serve as a critical assumption in our accounting for recognizing finance charge income and determining our allowance for credit losses.
 Please see the Critical Accounting Estimates - Finance Charge Revenue & Allowance for Credit Losses section in Item 7 of this Form 10-K, which is incorporated herein by reference.
-Actual cash flows from any individual Consumer Loan are often different than cash flows estimated at the time of assignment.
-There can be no assurance that our forecasts will be accurate or that Consumer Loan performance will be as expected.
+Actual cash flows from any individual Consumer Loan performance will be as expected.
+In periods with changing economic conditions, accurately forecasts will be accurate or that Consumer Loan performance will be as expected.
 In periods with changing economic conditions, accurately forecasting the performance of Consumer Loans is more difficult.
 In the event that our forecasts are not accurate, our financial position, liquidity and results of operations could be materially adversely affected.